chefong/rshell/README.md

 # assignment2

 rshell is a command shell emulator written in C++.
-The user is able to execute single and multiple commands.
-The connectors ';', '&&', and '||' are used to conditionally execute more than one command.
+The user is able to execute a single command and multiple commands (conditionally) using,
+* ; (next command is always executed)
+* && (next command is executed ONLY IF the previous command succeeds)
+* || (next command is executed ONLY IF the previous command fails)

 A single command would be:
 ```